James-Ansley/tumblr-dot-com/README.md

 - question – The Poll prompt
 - options – The poll options
-- expire_after – a time delta of when the poll will close
+- expire_after – a time delta of when the poll will close (is clamped between 1 and 7 days serverside)
-- poll_uuid – an optional UUID4 – one will be generated if not given
-- option_uuids – an optional list of UUID4s – a list will be generated if not
-  given.
-Raises a Value error if the number of options does not match the number of given option UUIDs

-Raises a ValueError if the option_uuids are given does not match the number of options.

 #### `read_more`